Intel Warns Of "Damage" From Non-K Alder Lake CPU Overclocking

 We're sure many readers have had their imaginations fired up by the revelation that non-K Alder Lake processors can be overclocked using certain motherboards, especially given that this wasn't possible on previous-gen processors.
-We reached out to Intel for an official statement from Intel about the matter.
-In brief, Intel tells us that overclocking non-K CPUs is unwarrantied and may cause damage to the processor and associated PC components.
+We reached out to Intel for an official statement about the matter.
+In brief, Intel tells us that overclocking non-K CPUs is not covered by the warranty and may cause damage to the processor and associated PC components.
 The statement implies that this new overclockability isn't sanctioned by Intel, but the company hasn't stated that directly.

 Earlier today we saw der8auer mention that "one of the big manufacturers is working on a B660 board with DDR4 for Non-K OC," which could bring the entry ticket price to ADL-S overclocking fun down much further.